ermaccer/ermaccer.github.io/_posts/plugins/2021-12-28-mh2censorshippatch.md

 Extract .prx file to seplugins and add it to game.txt

+Example:
+`ms0:/seplugins/mh2censo.prx 1`

 ### PPSSPP

 Drag the PSP folder onto PPSSPP folder, which is usually located in Documents folder on Windows.
-On Android, it is usually in root memory card folder ("PSP").
+On Android, it is usually in root memory card/internal storage folder ("PSP").

 If you use PPSSPP portable, the PSP folder is in memstick directory.

+Make sure that PLUGINS folder ends up near SAVEDATA/SYSTEM and others!

 ## Download